Lew1s777/wm/README.md

 ```

 #### autostart ####
-this is the tip for autostart dwm,not autostart a script when dwm start.
+This is the tip for autostart dwm,not autostart a script when dwm start.

 - automatic login tty
   - create file ```/etc/systemd/system/getty@tty1.service.d/override.conf```